MD-MA-Gruppe-D-Organization/ESP32-Sensor-Communication/README.md

 This repository provides a setup for communicating with an ESP32 microcontroller equipped with WiFi and an HC-SR04 Ultrasonic Sensor.
 It uses Docker for running a local MQTT broker and includes scripts for flashing the ESP32.

-This is part of our garbage level reading project where the Ultrasonic Sensor reads the remaining space of a garbage bin.
+This is the first part of our garbage level reading project of Hochschule Heilbronn where the Ultrasonic Sensor reads the remaining space of a garbage bin.
+It is supposed to be used along with our 2nd repository which provides an app with an dashboard overview about the read measurements of the sensor and visualizes them.
+[ESP32-Sensor-Data-App]([https://www.az-delivery.de/en/products/esp-32-dev-kit-c-v4](https://github.com/MD-MA-Gruppe-D-Organization/ESP32-Sensor-Data-App))